meeshkan/hmt/README.md

 For more information about building, including mixing together the two modes and editing the created OpenAPI schema, see the [building documentation](./docs/BUILD.md).

+### Callbacks

+Meeshkan's ultimate goal is to correctly mock service's persistance layers, and we are getting closer to this every week using Natural Language Processing.
+However, Meeshkan cannot currently handle correctly mocking most APIs' persistence mechanisms.
+This means that if you `POST` information and then try to `GET` it back, you may not be served the correct information.

+For more fine-grained control of persistence, Meeshkan has a callback mechanism.
+To read more about callbacks, check out [the documentation](./MOCK.md#callbacks).

 ## Collect recordings of API traffic

 To record API traffic that can be onsumed by Meeshkan, the Meeshkan CLI provides a `record` mode that captures API traffic using a proxy.